-When you're canning or preserving fresh fruits and vegetables from summer's bounty, the first thing to have down is how to prepare and fill the jars, how to handle lids, and how to process filled jars in a boiling water bath canner.
+When you're canning or preserving fresh fruits and vegetables from summer's bounty, it's important to know how to prepare and fill the jars, how to handle lids, and how to process filled jars in a boiling water bath canner.

 - Put the flat lids in a saucepan and cover with water; bring just to a simmer over medium heat.
 Do not boil.
 Reduce heat and keep them hot until you're ready to use them.